prasad46-001/arduinor4wifi/README.md

 MIT License

 Copyright (c) 2025
-Permission is hereby granted, free of charge, to any person obtaining a copy...
+Permission is hereby granted, free of charge, to any person obtaining a  copy of this software and associated documentation files...